codingMustache/codingMustache/README.md

 ## Joke of the Day

-This furniture store keeps emailing me, all I wanted was one night stand!
+Why did the belt go to prison?
+He held up a pair of pants!

 ## Daily Trivia

-Which of these is not a layer in the OSI model for data communications?
+Which of these names was an actual codename for a cancelled Microsoft project?
- 1. Transport Layer
+ 1. Pollux
- 2. Physical Layer
+ 2. Enceladus
- 3. Connection Layer
+ 3. Saturn
- 4. Application Layer
+ 4. Neptune

 <details>
   <summary>Answer</summary>
-  Connection Layer
+  Neptune
 </details>